Roy-wonji/WeaveDI/docs/guide/scopes.md

 ### 1. Scope Lifecycle Management
 - Always pair `setCurrent` with `clear`
-- Use meaningful, unique scope IDs
+- Use meaningful and unique scope IDs
-- Clear scopes promptly when contexts end
+- Clear scopes immediately when context ends

 ### 2. Dependency Design
 - Group related dependencies in the same scope